skkodz/Network-Management/README.md

 Basic shell script to report on destination and data quantity from the squid log file.
 This is assuming that a modified logging format is in place and that you only require data from the previus day.
 This is aiming to be a daily report that could be scheduled.

 ## test-down
 Basic shell script that will notify on screen (and sound the default bell) when a given IP address stops responding to ICMP traffic (ping).
-Expects a valid IP address as the only mandatory parameter, othrewise throws an error.
+Expects a valid IP address, hostname or FQDN as the only mandatory parameter, otherwise throws an error.

 ## test-up
 Basic shell script that will notify on screen (and sound the default bell) when a given IP address starts responding to ICMP traffic (ping).
-Expects a valid IP address as the only mandatory parameter, othrewise throws an error.
+Expects a valid IP address, hostname or FQDN as the only mandatory parameter, otherwise throws an error.

 test-down and test-up can be used to check that a device reboots.
 By running in a shell:
 ``` sh